rsksmart/devportal-1.0/_rsk/node/configure/autominer.md

 ### Setup Autominer on CLI

-For example, if you are running with JAR, use the command
+For example, if you are running with JAR, use the command:

 ```
 java -cp rskj-core-4.1.0-HOP-all.jar -Drsk.conf.file=./autominer.conf co.rsk.Start --regtest --reset